brain-score/vision/docs/source/modules/tutorial.rst

    and you should get the following message indicating you are good to submit::
     Test successful, you are ready to submit!
    At this point, all that is left is to zip the ``my_custom_submission`` folder and actually submit on our site!
-At this point, if you run into any errors, check out the ``Common Errors: Submission section`` of this guide, and if you can’t find a solution, feel free to email us!
+If you run into any errors, check out the ``Common Errors: Submission section`` of this guide, and if you can’t find a solution, feel free to email us!
 |